phreakyphoenix/Resume/README.md

 # Resume
 My online Resume for SRMDSC WebDev101 workshop.
-It was an amazing
+It was an amazing opportunity